erikgrinaker/toydb/README.md

 * [SQL interface][sql] including joins, aggregates, and transactions.

-I originally wrote toyDB back in 2020 to learn more about database internals.
-Since then, I spent several years building real distributed SQL databases at [CockroachDB](https://github.com/cockroachdb/cockroach) and [Neon](https://github.com/neondatabase/neon), where I learnt a whole lot more.
-Based on this experience, I've rewritten toyDB to be a simple illustration of the basic architecture and concepts of distributed SQL databases.
+I originally wrote toyDB in 2020 to learn more about database internals.
+Since then, I've spent several years building real distributed SQL databases at [CockroachDB](https://github.com/cockroachdb/cockroach) and [Neon](https://github.com/neondatabase/neon), and learnt a lot more.
+With this experience, I've rewritten toyDB as a simple illustration of the concepts and architecture behind distributed SQL databases.

-toyDB focuses on simplicity and understandability, but it should be functional and correct.
-Other aspects like performance, scalability, and availability are explicit non-goals -- these are major sources of complexity in production-grade databases, which obscure the basic underlying concepts.
+toyDB is intended to be simple and understandable, and also functional and correct.
+Other aspects like performance, scalability, and availability are non-goals -- these are major sources of complexity in production-grade databases, and obscure the basic underlying concepts.
 Shortcuts have been taken where possible.

 [raft]: https://github.com/erikgrinaker/toydb/blob/main/src/raft/mod.rs
 [txn]: https://github.com/erikgrinaker/toydb/blob/main/src/storage/mvcc.rs